siandk/greenhouse/README.md

 By using main(), we make sure a timer is not halted, while the wateringsystem is running.

+The second timer reads the columns and rows of the keypad.

 ## SunDetect
 Photocell and LED control
 ***